Arkul2023/Maliza_Chatbot/README.md

 # Maliza_Chatbot v.2.0

-Customer support Chatbot
-Did the code on VS code.
-Will run in virtual environment.
+This is a Customer support Chatbot prototype designed for Maliziasign Website which answers every query of the customer related to signage products and services.
+Platforms used VS code for development, streamlit for deployment.

 Note:- Kindly run the code in python virtual environment and then save the model in a "malizia_model" directory.
 The model will be saved in the directory and further used.